2021 Texas power crisis: Background

+ERCOT runs and manages the official power grid for approximately 90% of Texas homes and businesses.

 In 2011, Texas was hit by the Groundhog Day blizzard between February 1 and 5, resulting in rolling blackouts across more than 75% of the state.
 Many roads around Houston were impassable, and boil-water advisories were issued in several areas.
 Following this disaster, the North American Electric Reliability Corporation made several recommendations for upgrading Texas's electrical infrastructure to prevent a similar event occurring in the future, but these recommendations were ignored due to the cost of winterizing the systems.
 At the time the blackouts and failures in the power grid were likened to those that occurred in December 1989, after which similar recommendations were made to the state government and ERCOT, which were similarly ignored.
 On August 16, 2011, a 357-page report was released by the Federal Energy Regulatory Commission in response to the February 2011 power outage in Texas.

 In mid-February 2021, a series of severe winter storms swept across the United States.
-This outbreak was due to the polar jet stream dipping particularly far south into the U.S., stretching from Washington to Texas, and running back north along the East Coast, allowing a polar vortex to bring very cold air across the country, and spawning multiple storms along the jet stream track as a result.
-This weather phenomenon resulted in record low temperatures throughout Texas, with temperatures in Dallas, Austin, Houston and San Antonio falling below temperatures in Anchorage, Alaska.
+This outbreak was due to the polar jet stream dipping particularly far south into the U.S., stretching from Washington to Texas, and running back north along the East Coast, allowing a distortion in the polar vortex to bring very cold air across the country and spawning multiple storms along the jet stream track as a result.
+This weather phenomenon resulted in record low temperatures throughout Texas, with temperatures in Dallas, Austin, Houston, and San Antonio falling below temperatures in Anchorage, Alaska.